antekera/ncol-next/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This is the noticiascol.com website which is a news media site based in Venezuela, we use next.js in the front layer and wordpress as a backend connected with graphQl.
+This is the noticiascol.com website which is a news media site based in Venezuela, we use next.js in the front layer and WordPress as a backend connected with graphQl.

 ## Getting Started